Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 The Mojito cocktail was invented in Havana, Cuba, although its exact origins are a little muddled.

 If you've ever had one before, then you know that the fresh, bright flavors are what make this drink so special.
-It's the perfect combination of sweetness, citrus, and mint.
+It's the perfect lightly-sweetened combination of citrus and mint.

 Are you ready to get started?
-Then keep reading, because I'm going to walk you through the process step-by-step ... you'll be making the best Mojito in no time!
+Then keep reading, because I'm going to walk you through the process step-by-step ... you'll be making the BEST Mojito in only five minutes!

 What's in a Mojito?